ThomasCarroll/htqc/r_course/introToR_Day1.md

 Regression and linear models
 =========================================================

-We have seem how we can find the correlation between two sets of variables using cor() function.
+We have seen how we can find the correlation between two sets of variables using cor() function.

 R also provides a comprehensive set of tools for regression analysis including the well used linear modelling function lm()